Attendance

 As parent's ourselves, we understand that sometimes kids get sick or families have emergencies.
 It's when they start to add up that we become concerned about the impact it can have on their academic and social growth.
 If your child is facing barriers to regular attendance (ie. chronic illness, homelessness, transportation, etc.), we encourage you to contact their teacher, school counselor, or Principal.

-We encourage you to check out our information sections below to better understand our attendance policies.
-Working in partnership with your child's teachers and school can help them to have a successful school year.
+We encourage you to check out the information and FAQ sections below to better understand our attendance policies.

 What to do if your child needs to miss school.